EdwinWenink/archive_fever/content/posts/22-Note_on_google_paper.md

 ---

 A few days ago [Djoerd Hiemstra](https://djoerdhiemstra.com/) gave a guest lecture on estimating the size of big data problems, within the context of a Big Data course I am currently following.
-As a preparation, we read the paper of Sergey Brin and Lawrence Page from 1998 (read it [here](http://ilpubs.stanford.edu:8090/361/)) where they introduced the anatomy of their search engine called "Google".
+As a preparation, we read [the paper of Sergey Brin and Lawrence Page from 1998](http://ilpubs.stanford.edu:8090/361/) where they introduced the anatomy of their search engine called "Google".
 We did so in particular because it is interesting to compare their estimations on the size and scalability of Google with the colossus it has become today.

 However, at the end of his guest lecture he pointed out two "fun facts" that I'd like to quickly share here.